chilledornaments/aws-sso-config-guide/README.md

 ## Using profiles

+One of the first things I do in the morning is run `awssso` in my terminal and authenticate against AWS.
+Depending on how long the [session duration from the identity provider configuration](https://docs.aws.amazon.com/singlesignon/latest/userguide/configure-user-session.html) is, you may have to reauthenticate a few times during the day.
+The [session duration](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtosessionduration.html) for a permission set shouldn't give you any headaches, this is more for the console.

 Once you've logged into AWS via `aws sso login --sso-session <sso-session name>` (or an alias for this if you've followed this guide), changing profiles is as simple as `export AWS_PROFILE=bar`.
 If using the CLI, you can also pass the `--profile` option, e.g. `--profile bar`.
 That said, I suggest making a habit of using the `AWS_PROFILE` environment variable because it's portable between the CLI and SDKs, whereas `--profile` is specific to the CLI.

 Given the below profile, you can `export AWS_PROFILE=xyz-admin` and `export AWS_PROFILE=abc-read`.